alexander-pastukhov/saccadr/README.md

 saccades <- extract_saccades(single_trial$x, single_trial$y, 500, methods = list(method_ek, method_om))
 ```

-Individual methods have their own parameters that are passed via `options` argument, which is a named list with `<parameter-name> = <value>` pairs.
+Parameters for individual methods are passed via the `options` argument, which is a named list with `<parameter-name> = <value>` pairs.
 You can find information on specific parameters and their default values in _Implemented Methods_ vignette.
 Here is an example of modifying a velocity threshold, measured in units of standard deviation, for Engbert & Kliegl (2003) method.
 The default value is 6 but we can make it stricter

 ```r
 saccades <- extract_saccades(single_trial$x, single_trial$y, 500, options = list("ek_velocity_threshold" = 8))